Skubby99/-ITCS3160-Spring2021Project/README.md

 With the rise of food delivery services and concern for Covid safety, Universities are taking a new approach in restricting visitor traffic by implementing a campus controlled food delivery service.
 The university must approve the drivers and restaurants that are available in the app.

 ## Description
-In this assignment we are extending an existing database (provided by student group “Mavericks”) on a Delivery service that is controlled by the campus to restrict drivers to be approved delivery personnel which currently only allows students and has a cap of 8 drivers.
+In this assignment we are extending an existing database (provided by student group “Mavericks”) on a Delivery service that is controlled by the campus that restricts drivers to be approved delivery personnel, which currently only allows for students and has a cap of 8 drivers.
 Our goal is to implement a rating system into the database.

 ## Use Case